 And yes, I absolutely know it to be true.

-This post is a partial transcript from my podcast, Light The F*ck up – Episode 19.
+This post is a partial transcript from my podcast, What Lights You Up – Episode 19.
 I invite you to enjoy the full episode and subscribe on Spotify or Apple!